HeidiSQL/HeidiSQL/trunk/out/readme.txt

 -p, -password       Password
--P, -port           Port (defaults to 3306 if not given) -S, -socket         Socket name (for connecting via named pipe)
+-P, -port           Port (defaults to 3306 if not given) -S, -socket         Socket name (for connecting via named pipe) --psettings         Custom filename for portable settings.
+Ignored if file does not exist.

 Examples: